Samuel Alito: Tenure

-In 2013, Alito was considered "one of the most conservative justices on the Court".
-But while his voting record is conservative, he does not always join the other conservative justices on the Court.
-On February 1, 2006, in Alito's first decision on the Supreme Court, he voted with the majority (6–3) to refuse Missouri's request to vacate the stay of execution issued by the Eighth Circuit for death-row inmate Michael Taylor; Chief Justice Roberts and Justices Scalia and Thomas were in favor of vacating the stay.
-Missouri had twice asked the justices to lift the stay and permit the execution.

-Moreover, despite having been at one time nicknamed "Scalito", Alito's views have differed from those of Scalia (and Thomas), as in the Michael Taylor case cited above and various other cases of the 2005 term.
+In 2023, Martin–Quinn scores suggested that Alito was the most conservative Supreme Court justice.
+While his voting record is conservative, he does not always join the opinions of the Court's other conservative justices.
+On February 1, 2006, in Alito's first decision on the Supreme Court, he voted with the majority (6–3) to refuse Missouri's request to vacate the stay of execution issued by the Eighth Circuit for death-row inmate Michael Taylor.
+Justices Roberts, Scalia and Thomas were in favor of vacating the stay; Missouri had twice asked the justices to lift the stay and permit the execution.
+Moreover, despite having been at one time nicknamed "Scalito", Alito's views have differed from those of Scalia (and Thomas), as in the Michael Taylor case and various other cases of the 2005 term.
 A fierce critic of reliance on legislative history in statutory interpretation, Scalia was the only member of the Court in Zedner v.
 United States not to join a section of Alito's opinion that discussed the legislative history of the statute in question.
-In two higher-profile cases, involving the constitutionality of political gerrymandering and campaign finance reform (LULAC v.
+In two higher-profile cases, one involving the constitutionality of political gerrymandering and one involving campaign finance reform (LULAC v.
 Perry and Randall v.
 Sorrell), Alito adopted narrow positions, declining to join the bolder positions advanced by either philosophical side of the Court.
-According to a SCOTUSblog analysis of 2005 term decisions, Alito and Scalia concurred in the result of 86% of decisions (in which both participated), and concurred in full in 75%.
-Alito also differs from Scalia in applying originalism flexibly to arrive at conservative outcomes "with plodding consistency", rather than following it so strictly as to occasionally produce outcomes unfavorable to conservatives.
+According to a SCOTUSblog analysis of 2005 term decisions, Alito and Scalia concurred in the result of 86% of decisions in which both participated, and concurred in full in 75%.
+Alito also differed from Scalia in applying originalism flexibly to arrive at conservative outcomes "with plodding consistency", rather than following it so strictly as to occasionally produce outcomes unfavorable to conservatives.

 Alito's majority opinion in the 2008 worker protection case Gomez-Perez v.
 Potter cleared the way for federal workers who experience retaliation after filing age discrimination complaints to sue for damages.
 He sided with the liberal bloc of the court, inferring protection against retaliation in the federal-sector provision of the Age Discrimination in Employment Act despite the lack of an explicit provision concerning retaliation.

-In 2020, Alito wrote a dissent joined by Clarence Thomas to Bostock v.
-Clayton County, Georgia, arguing that Title VII of the Civil Rights Act of 1964 does not prohibit discrimination by sexual orientation or gender identity and criticizing the majority's interpretation of Title VII.
-In October 2020, Alito agreed with the other justices to deny an appeal filed by Kim Davis, a county clerk who refused to issue marriage licenses to same-sex couples, but joined Thomas in writing a separate opinion reiterating his dissent in Obergefell v.
-Hodges and expressing his belief that the ruling was wrongly decided.
+Alito joined Thomas in writing a separate dissent in Obergefell v.
+Hodges.
+In 2020, Alito wrote a dissent joined by Thomas to Bostock v.
+Clayton County, arguing that Title VII of the Civil Rights Act of 1964 does not prohibit discrimination by sexual orientation or gender identity and criticizing the majority's interpretation of Title VII.
+In October 2020, Alito agreed with the other justices on the denial of an appeal filed by Kim Davis, a county clerk who refused to issue marriage licenses to same-sex couples.